-After losing her childhood home in a fire, Ariel transformed ashes into adverbs on the Say Word LA slam team, spitting poems on national stages before she could sip at their bars.
+After losing her childhood home in a fire, Ariel transformed ashes into adverbs on the Say Word LA Slam Team, spitting poems on national stages before she could sip at their bars.
 Across the Pacific, she directed a Chinese Academy Award-Nominated documentary that broke the silence of the lost Sino-Jewish Tribe.

-Born with her heart bleeding down her sleeve, Ariel makes the personal professional, especially in her TED Talk, Losing My Artistic License.
+Born with her heart bleeding down her sleeve, she makes the personal professional, especially in her TED Talk, “Losing My Artistic License.”

 Photography by Akshay Kumar

 THE COUNT OF MONTE CRISTO — Feature Adaptation, Co-Writer (Pre-Production, James Franco attached as Executive Producer)